swastikroutray/nanogpt-hparam-tuning/README.md

 degrades gracefully and shows classic overfitting (validation loss rises while training loss holds steady) beyond 8 layers.
 Embedding dimension degrades catastrophically at 256, with both training and validation loss rising together — pointing to an optimization/training-budget failure rather than overfitting.***

-4)***Data-exposure hyperparameters (batch size, block size) show clean monotonic improvement across the entire tested range, with no evidence of a turning point yet.
+4) ***Data-exposure hyperparameters (batch size, block size) show clean monotonic improvement across the entire tested range, with no evidence of a turning point yet.
 These are the two hyperparameters most likely to yield further gains if pushed beyond the ranges tested here.***

 Overall, the best-performing configuration observed across all sweeps combines a learning rate near 3e-3, no dropout, roughly 8 transformer layers,